 1. Vancouver Island

-Located on Canada's southern west coast, Vancouver Island is the largest Pacific island east of New Zealand.
-Famous for its wildness, the breath-taking Butchart Gardens, surfing in Yofino and the quaint town of Victoria, the island is definitely for those who love nature.
+Located on Canada’s southern west coast, Vancouver Island is the largest Pacific island east of New Zealand.
+Famous for its wildness, the breath-taking Butchart Gardens, surfing in Tofino and the quaint town of Victoria, the island is definitely for those who love nature and one of the best places to visit in Canada.
 Here in Vancouver, you can also see the Capilano suspension bridge, which is definitely worth a visit!

 Fun fact: Vancouver Island is home to some of the tallest Douglas fir trees in the world.